-I’m sure we have all lost someone we love at some point in our lives.
-Some have lost husbands, wives, children, moms, dads, grandparents, aunts, uncles, cousins, or friends.
-The list is endless and can go on and on.
-By the time we hit adulthood, death of loved ones becomes inevitable.
+I’m sure almost all of us have had someone die who we were close to.
+Those whom we have had to say goodbye to include husbands, wives, children, moms, dads, grandparents, aunts, uncles, cousins, or friends.
+The list is never-ending and goes on and on.
+By the time we hit adulthood, the death of loved ones becomes inevitable.

-Unfortunately with death comes grief.
-It hits us in the face so quickly that it knocks the breath completely out of us.
-As time goes by, we try to regain that breath that was stolen from us, but it can be laborious to find.
+Unfortunately, with death comes grief.
+Grief hits us so quickly that it knocks the breath out of us.
+We try to regain that stolen breath, but it can be laborious to find.

 Grief is not a simple feat.
-It cannot be easily conquered nor defeated.
-If we aren’t careful, it can easily get the better of us.
-It can rob us of so many blessings around us.
-However, no matter how much we want to squash the feelings that come along with grief, it is not that straightforward.
+It cannot be easily conquered or defeated.
+And if we aren’t careful, it can get the best of us.
+It can rob us of many blessings.

 Grief is not comfortable.
 It is not welcome.
 It is not wanted.